Auctioneer and friend of Osage earned tribe millions in royalties.

 “Unlike other landholders, the Osage were able to retain collective ownership of subsurface mineral rights, rather than having to accept allotments to individual owners,” Bone explained.
 “Instead, tribal members received ‘headrights’ that assured them an equal share of mineral rights sales equivalent to income from 658 acres.”

-Sadly, great wealth for the Osage people brought criminal conspiracies — and the murder of Osage for headrights to their land.
-Among those who helped the Osage was Colonel Elmer Ellsworth, a skilled auctioneer of the tribe’s petroleum leases.
+Great petroleum wealth for the Osage people brought criminal conspiracies — and the murder of Osage for headrights to their land.
+When news of the “Reign of Terror” finally made headlines, it obscured the the work of others, notably Colonel Elmer Ellsworth, a respected auctioneer of the tribe’s leases.

-Walters, who worked for about $10 a day beginning in 1912, netted millions of dollars for the tribe at lease auctions.
-Born in 1865, his parents named him after the first Union martyr of the Civil War, Col. Elmer Ellsworth of the 11th New York Volunteers.
-Walters would become admired among the Osage in Pawhuska.
+Born in at the end of the Civil War in 1865, his parents had named him after the first Union martyr of the Civil War, Col. Elmer Ellsworth of the 11th New York Volunteers.
+His friendship helped earn the Osage millions of dollars.

-The Osage would award erect a statue to their auctioneer, Colonel Elmer Ellsworth (named after the first Union martyr of the Civil War) Walters, in his hometown of Skedee.
+The Osage would award erect a statue to their auctioneer, Colonel Elmer Ellsworth Walters, in his hometown of Skedee.
 In 1926, a statue of of the auctioneer shaking hands with Osage Chief Bacon Rind was dedicated in Walters’ nearby hometown of Skedee.

 Osage Oil Boom